PeterBeard/math-trees/README.md

 Prerequisites
 =============

-This software requires Python 2.7.
+This software works in both Python 2.7 and Python 3.

 Usage
 =====